theremotheman/simple_numitron_clock_with_4_shift_registers_and_rtc3231/README.md

 # Behaviour

-After powering on (and setting correct time/date on your RTC) time/date will be pulled from rtc using DS1307RTC library, then after parsin it should be displayed on numitrons (using byte array) for 60 sec.
-After that - day and month will be displayed(also from rtc) for 1.5 sec and then year(from rtc) and temperature(if ds3231 is used).
-Cycle will end and time will be displayed again.
-Everything nicley done using fade-in fade-out.
-It is very simple concept on wihich my next project will be based.
+After powering on (and setting correct time/date on your RTC) time/date will be pulled from rtc using DS1307RTC library, then after parsing it should be displayed on numitrons (using byte array) for 60 sec.
+After that - day and month will be displayed(also from rtc) for 1.5 sec and then the year(from rtc) and temperature(if ds3231 is used).
+The cycle will end and time will be displayed again.
+Everything is nicely done using fade-in fade-out.
+It is a very simple concept on which my next project will be based.

 # A good read before recreating this project: